Vsingh31/kickstarter-analysis/README.md

 # Kickstarting With Excel

 ## Overview Of Project
-For this project,I am using Kickstarter dataset.I will analize and visualize campaign outcomes column based on their Launch dates and their funding goals.By Analysing and visualizing,i will prepare outcomes based on launch date chart and outcomes based on goals chart too.
+For this project,I am using Kickstarter dataset.I will analize and visualize campaign outcomes column based on their Launch dates and their funding goals.By Analysing and visualizing,i will **"prepare outcomes based on launch date"** chart and **"outcomes based on goals"** chart too.

 ### Analysis And Challenges

 1 **Analysis of outcomes based on lauch date**

-* In kickstarter dataset,launch date given in **Unix Timestamps** .so first I changed Unix Timestamps in readable format and make new column,named **Date Created Conversion** with the help of this formula =(((j2/60)/60)/24)+DATE(1970,1,1) .
+* In kickstarter dataset,launch date given in **Unix Timestamps** .so first I changed Unix Timestamps in readable format and make new column,named **Date Created Conversion** with the help of this formula =(((j2/60)/60)/24)+DATE(1970,1,1) .[How to Convert Unix Timestamps to Readable Format](https://courses.bootcampspot.com/courses/779/pages/1-dot-3-3-timing-success?module_item_id=299731)
-* created a new column labeled **Years**.In the Years column,I used the YEAR() function to extract the year from the “Date Created Conversion” column.
+* Created a new column labeled **Years**.In the Years column,I used the YEAR() function to extract the year from the “Date Created Conversion” column.

 * **Challenges :**  According to task,i have to Filter the pivot table based on "Parent Category" and "Years."I have years column but i don't have parent category column.Before making pivot table I splitted the "**Category and subcategory**" column from kickstarter into two distinct column "**Parent category**" and "**Subcategory**".[How to create subcategories from a column](https://courses.bootcampspot.com/courses/779/pages/1-dot-3-1-pivoting-toward-success?module_item_id=299719)

 ![Created 'Date Created Conversion' column by converting Unix Timestamps into readable formate,created years column from year() function apply on date created conversion column,subcategorized "category and subcategory column into parent category and subcategory](https://user-images.githubusercontent.com/90277142/133908588-193ebc74-6125-4c40-a8b5-6288909ad013.png)

-* I Created a pivot table from the KickStarter worksheet and place the pivot table in a new sheet.Label the sheet "**Theater Outcomes by Launch Date.**" I created pivot table,first click on Insert tab and then select pivot table option
+* I Created a pivot table from the KickStarter worksheet and place the pivot table in a new sheet.Label the sheet "**Theater Outcomes by Launch Date.**" I created pivot table,first click on Insert tab and then select pivot table option.
 * For filter the pivot table based on "Parent Category" and "Years.I dragged Parent category and years from pivotchart field to filters.
 Then i dragged Outcomes column from pivotchart field to columns,put ""Date created convertion"" column in rows and Outcomes column into values to know the count of Outcomes.
-* Then Filter the column labels to show only "successful," "failed," and "canceled" outcomes, we have to click arrow that is right side of column that activate the dropdown menu ,First i will deselect the default option "Select all".then choose only "successful," "failed," and "canceled" outcomes.
+* Then Filter the column labels to show only "successful," "failed," and "canceled" outcomes.
+I click arrow that is right side of column that activate the dropdown menu ,First i will deselect the default option "Select all" then choosed only "successful," "failed," and "canceled" outcomes.

 **My Pivot Table looks like this:**